 10) Bananas Can Increase Creatine Retention.

 Creatine powder is often mixed with water.
 But studies have shown that combining creatine with carbohydrates can help increase creatine retention in the body.
-A delicious way to consume creatine with carbohydrate is to blend it together with a banana to create a shake.
+A delicious way to consume creatine with carbohydrates is to blend it together with a banana to create a shake.

 So what is creatine?